-What is Coolify?
-A Deep Dive into Self-Hosted PaaS
+What Is Coolify?
+Self-Hosted PaaS Explained (2026)

-This is the exact problem that self-hosted platforms aim to solve.
+This is exactly the problem self-hosted platforms aim to solve.
 The challenge has always been replicating the ease of use of managed services without requiring a dedicated DevOps team.
-User consensus indicates that “Coolify is a powerful platform that makes it easy to deploy and manage applications on your own server without needing to be a DevOps expert.”
+Based on 8 months running Coolify in production on Hetzner, the learning curve is real but the control you gain over your stack is worth it.
 It bridges the gap between raw server management and expensive, restrictive PaaS providers.

 This guide moves beyond a simple installation tutorial.
 We will explore the core architecture of Coolify, detail the critical “Day 2” operational tasks for production hardening, and provide a brutally honest look at when it is—and isn’t—the right choice for your project.
 You will learn how to take back control of your applications and significantly reduce your cloud spending.